 Annual precipitation ranges from six inches in PMWHR’s southwestern corner to twenty inches in its northwestern corner.
 Thunderstorms are frequent in the Pryor Mountains and account for many wild horse deaths over the years (Kathrens, 2001).
 These thunderstorms fixate much nitrogen into the soils and contribute significantly to plant life in so doing (Ricklefs, 1979).
 Elevations range from 3,650 feet at the southern Wyoming section to over 8,700 feet on Big Pryor Mountain on the north.

-PMWHR’s topography varies from flat benches and mesas (atop shallow to deep rocky canyons) to projecting rocky peaks and long ridges.
+PMWHR’s topography varies from flat benches and mesas (atop shallow to deep rocky canyons) to long ridges and projecting rocky peaks.
 Deep natural divides within PMWHR include such features as Commissary Ridge, Burnt Timber Ridge, and the deep & spectacular Crooked Creek Canyon.
 By far the most deep & spectacular canyon in this area contains the Bighorn River and lies just to the east of PMWHR.
 Also, on PMWHR’s northern end, the Dry Head cliffs compose a natural barrier that limits the expansion of the Pryor Mountain wild horse herd.

 As a colorful, picturesque, intricate, and biologically diverse area, I found PMWHR to be enchanting.
 Here occurs a multi-faceted transition from dry prairie and bushland to alpine forest and meadow, from expansive mesas with plenty of grass to dramatic cliffs and canyons with intermittent meadows.
-As an ecologist I recognize that PMWHR’s natural variety creates an ample “niche-space” for a host of producer plants, consumer animals, and decomposer lichens, fungi, etc., and that the process of all these species’ establishment has been going on not just for thousands but for millions of years.
+As an ecologist, I recognize that PMWHR’s natural variety creates an ample “niche-space” for a host of producer plants, consumer animals, and decomposer lichens, fungi, etc., and that the process of all these species’ establishment has been going on not just for thousands but for millions of years.
+As the fossil record abundantly attests, horse kind has played a major role in the establishment of the Pryor Mountain’s great and inter-balanced biodiversity of species, again, not just for thousands but for millions of years.
+It actually helps restore this ecosystem because its ancestors and related equine kin evolved therewith & worked out their differences in harmonious ways ((MacFadden, 1992; MacFee, 2013).
 PMWHR and Adjacent Lands are highly suitable for Reserve Design Pryor Mountain’s natural barriers are ideally suited to a wise and caring Reserve Design approach to the conservation and self-limitation of these mustangs over time (Downer 2014 a; Downer 2014 b).
-It is my recommendation that officials allow the PMWHR wild horses to naturally partition the resources found here over space and time.
+It is my recommendation that officials allow the PMWHR wild horses to naturally partition the resources found here by setting up naturally attuned seasonal movement patterns over space and time.
 This will lead to their natural self-stabilization and prevent their overcrowding.
 The secret to the success of Reserve Design is for us humans to leave these bands alone and not to be continually gathering and removing them.
-If they are left undisrupted and allowed to fill their special niche in this horse-suitable ecosystem, they will become a self-stabilizing population living in balance and harmony with the many species of plants & animals belonging to this amazing ecosystem.
-And relevant here is the protection of the Puma population, a natural predator of wild horses.
-Black Bears are also known to take weak, diseased, very young and very old mustangs.
-It is also possible the the Wolf could become reestablished here, thought its close cousins, the Coyotes are prevalent.
-Marmots, Mule Deer, Bighorn Sheep, Clark’s Nutcrackers, and Golden Eagles are other impressive symbionts of the Pryor Mountain mustangs.
+If they are left undisrupted and allowed to fill their special niche in this horse-suitable ecosystem, they will become a self-stabilizing population living in balance and harmony with the many species of plants & animals that belong here in this amazing ecosystem.
+And relevant here also is a better protection of the Puma population, a natural predator of wild horses.
+Black Bears are also known to take weak, diseased, very young and very old mustangs and are found in the Pryors.
+It is also possible the Wolf could become reestablished here, though its close cousins, the Coyotes are prevalent and filling a much needed niche.
+A variety of songbirds, marmots, mule deer, bighorn sheep, Clark’s nutcrackers, Raven, & golden eagles are other impressive symbionts of the Pryor Mountain mustangs that I observed.